Propensity weighting plus adjustment in proportional hazards model is not doubly robust: IPTW and simple proportional hazards models

 In addition, in this setting, the regression standardization estimator for the causal survival difference at time $t$ is given by:

-where $\hat{S}(t| x, \boldsymbol{Z}_i; \hat{\beta}^{ipw}, \boldsymbol{\hat{\gamma}}^{ipw}) =\exp \left\{-\int^{t}_{0} \exp(\hat{\beta}^{ipw}x+m(\boldsymbol{Z}_i;\boldsymbol{\hat{\gamma}}^{ipw}))d\hat{\Lambda}_0(u) \right\}$ and $\hat{\Lambda}_0(u)$ is the weighted Breslow estimator (using the above weights) of the cumulative baseline hazard.
+where $\widehat{S}(t| x, \boldsymbol{Z}_i; \widehat{\beta}^{ipw}, \boldsymbol{\widehat{\gamma}}^{ipw}) =\exp - \left[\exp\{\widehat{\beta}^{ipw}x+m(\boldsymbol{Z}_i;\boldsymbol{\widehat{\gamma}}^{ipw})\}\widehat{\Lambda}_0(t) \right] $ and $\widehat{\Lambda}_0(t)$ is the weighted Breslow estimator (using the above weights) of the cumulative baseline hazard.

-Regardless of the type of censoring, or the correct specification of the propensity score model for confounding, if the working outcome model in \eqref{cox} is not correctly specified for censoring and confounding, the estimator $\hat{\beta}^{ipw}$ from \eqref{IPTWcox} will not generally be consistent for $\psi(t,\boldsymbol{Z})$.
+Regardless of the type of censoring, or the correct specification of the propensity score model for confounding, if the working outcome model in \eqref{cox} is not correctly specified for censoring and confounding, the estimator $\widehat{\beta}^{ipw}$ from \eqref{IPTWcox} will not generally be consistent for $\psi(t,\boldsymbol{Z}; \boldsymbol{\omega})$.
 This is because the log hazard ratio is not collapsible.
-Thus, if the outcome model is not correctly specified for censoring and confounding, the estimator $\hat{\beta}^{ipw}$ will be conditional on a different set, or a different functional form of the same set, of covariates than $\psi(t,\boldsymbol{Z})$.
-Additionally, the regression standardization estimator given in \eqref{stdcox}, will not generally be consistent for $\zeta(t)$ unless the working outcome model is correctly specified for confounding and censoring.
-The only setting where there are guarantees about consistency when the working outcome model is misspecified is under the null, $\psi(t,\boldsymbol{Z}) = 0$.
+Thus, if the outcome model is not correctly specified for censoring and confounding, the estimator $\widehat{\beta}^{ipw}$ will be conditional on a different set, or a different functional form of the same set, of covariates than $\psi(t;\boldsymbol{Z, \boldsymbol{\omega}})$.

+However, the lack of collapsibility is not the only reason that the IPTW Cox model does not provide a DR estimator of interest, as even after regression standardization, the estimator given in \eqref{stdcox}, will not generally be consistent for $\zeta(t)$ unless the working outcome model is correctly specified for confounding and censoring.
+Other IPTW non-collapsible estimands obtained via IPTW of adjusted models, such as the IPTW logistic regression model, are DR after regression standardization, as outlined in \citet{gabriel2023inverse}.
+Thus, it is not only the lack of collapsibility but additionally the form of the estimator itself, such as the non-canonical link GLM models \citep{gabriel2023inverse}, which results in the lack of the DR property even after regression standardization and even for a collapsible estimand.

+The only setting where there are guarantees about consistency when the working outcome model is misspecified is under the null, $\psi(t,\boldsymbol{Z}; \boldsymbol{\omega}) = 0$.
 We now discuss the robustness properties under the null in settings with different censoring scenarios.